graduateshotline logo

 Documents required to apply for the Australian student visa

 All of the documents have to be in English.
-If any document is in any other language, it has to be translated into English by a translator that is accredited by National Accreditation Authority for Translators and Interpreters, if located in Australia.
+If any document is in any other language, it has to be translated into English by a translator who is accredited by the National Accreditation Authority for Translators and Interpreters, if located in Australia.
 All of the documents have to be scanned in colored ink and multi-page documents have to be uploaded as a single file.
 The documents needed are:

 Additional documents to be submitted by students if applicable

-5. Masters and Doctorate Course students should submit a letter from their education provider along with proper documents showcasing their financial ability to stay and study in Australia
+- Master and Doctorate Course students should submit a letter from their education provider along with proper documents showcasing their financial ability to stay and study in Australia

 Working While Studying in Australia